 \textit{\textbf{1.
-Determining the optimal inference location:}} Determining whether to process tasks using a local LLM or to offload them to a cloud LLM is non-trivial.
+Determining the optimal inference location:}} Determining whether to process tasks using an on-device LLM or to offload them to a cloud LLM is non-trivial.
 This decision critically impacts not only the response quality but also the latency and costs.
-For example, local LLM inference may limit response quality due to the lightweight model deployed on local devices, whereas cloud LLM inference, although more powerful and capable of multi-modal processing, can introduce significant communication/computation delay.
+For example, on-device LLM inference may limit response quality due to the lightweight model deployed on user devices, whereas cloud LLM inference, although more powerful and capable of multi-modal processing, can introduce significant communication and computation delay.

 \textit{\textbf{2.
-Understanding relationships between modalities, tasks, and dialogues:}} There are intricate associations between multi-modal data sources, inference tasks, and their temporal variation across multiple dialogues.
+Understanding relationships between modalities, tasks, and conversation turns:}} There are intricate associations between multi-modal data sources, inference tasks, and their temporal variation across multiple turns in a conversation.
 Although various types of input data can improve the response quality of LLMs, not all tasks require comprehensive multi-modal data.
 For example, a message editing task may not require images as inputs, whereas some human activity tasks require various types of image modalities \cite{lee2024gazepointar}.
-Furthermore, when considering multi-dialogue scenarios, where each dialogue represents a task in a sequential order, earlier uploaded data modalities may provide sustained informational advantages, yet they might necessitate re-uploading if the information becomes outdated.
+Furthermore, when considering multi-turn conversations, where each turn represents a task in sequential order, earlier uploaded data modalities may provide sustained informational advantages, yet they might necessitate re-uploading if the information becomes outdated.

 \textit{\textbf{3.
 Uncertainty issues in offline training with LLM inference data:}} It is often desirable to train auxiliary models using LLM inference results, e.g., to learn modality-task associations.
 The computationally expensive nature of LLMs renders it impractical to conduct online training of such models.
 Consequently, generating datasets for offline training becomes necessary.
 However, due to inherent uncertainty in LLM inference, which arises from the probabilistic nature of language model outputs \cite{hu2023uncertainty}, such datasets may contain multiple identical samples with varying response scores.
 This uncertainty substantially complicates the evaluation of LLM outputs, particularly in multi-task or generative scenarios where standard answers or evaluation metrics do not exist.